Yolantele/CV/README.md

 ## Jolanta Jas

-I am an aspiring full stack Ruby developer currently undergoing training at Makers Academy, London.
+I am currently undergoing training at Makers Academy, London.
 I’m striving to learn the best coding and development practices to produce sustainable, adaptable code and programs.

-Thus far I had 5 years of experience within product design (non-digital) and have been privileged to work on global programs within the tightly knit team, delivering to high expectations.
-Some of the global programs I had the opportunity to work on, had been reported to exceed the program performance expectations.
-While I consider myself fortunate to share these points, I do attribute any of the past successes to the work ethics, a level of focused commitment and enthusiasm; all of which will hopefully continue to bring the good fortune in the future.
+Thus far I had 5 years of experience within product design (non-digital) and have been privileged to work on global programs within the tightly knit team, delivering to high-expectations.
+I had the opportunity to work on and lead programs that reported  back to had exceeded the expectations.
+I  attribute any of the successes to the correct working practices, a level of focused commitment and enthusiasm, all of which will hopefully continue to bring the good fortune in the future.

 I am looking for the opportunity to use the programming skills and continue the practice of good design in the environment that aligns with these values.